sokorototo/pinokkio/README.md

 ### 🧸 Extras:

-Enabled via the `timers` Cargo Feature, `pinokkio` contains an implementation of async timers.
-I have not read other implementations, mine is implemented with a `SleepSubroutine` that polls other `Sleep` futures:
+Enabled via the `timers` Cargo Feature, `pinokkio` contains a simple implementation of async timers.
- - Pros:
-   - Sleep futures don't poll themselves.
-They immediately return if already due, acting like a simple `futures::yield_now`.
- - Cons:
-   - Having state managed externally by `SleepSubroutine` means dropping the `Sleep` future before it's due results in a zombie timer.
-This is memory that is managed but never freed.
+ - Lightweight, no external dependencies and with decent resolution.
+ - Preemptive, uses a dedicated sleep thread to put process to sleep.
+Instead of busy looping waiting for the duration to expire.

 Spawns several tasks, each sleeping for a set duration and awaits their combined completion using `futures::join_all`